nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-installation.md

 ## Prerequisites

+The [Amazon S3 Online Storage]({{page space='nxdoc' page='amazon-s3-online-storage'}}) addon needs to be configured on your instance.

 {{#> callout type='info' heading='Cloud Platform Compatibility'}}
 {{! multiexcerpt name='cloud-platform-compatibility'}}
-The Nuxeo Cold Storage addon has been developed and tested specifically for AWS.
-Microsoft Azure or other Cloud platforms are not compatible with the addon.
+The Nuxeo Cold Storage addon has been developed and tested for AWS.
+Microsoft Azure or other cloud platforms are not compatible with the addon.
 {{! /multiexcerpt}}
 {{/callout}}

-- The [Amazon S3 Online Storage]({{page space='nxdoc' page='amazon-s3-online-storage'}}) addon needs to be configured on your instance.

 ## Amazon S3